Mustafa Kemal Atatürk: Modernization efforts, 1931–1938

 Saffet Arıkan, a politician who was the head of the Turkish Language Association, said "Ulu Önderimiz Ata Türk Mustafa Kemal" ('Our Great Leader Ata Türk Mustafa Kemal') in the opening speech of the 2nd Language Day on 26 September 1934.
-Later, the surname "Atatürk" ('father of the Turks') was accepted as the surname of Mustafa Kemal after the adoption of the Surname Law in 1934.
+Later, the surname "Atatürk" (which derived from the title Atabey in Turkic history, however, commonly translated as 'father of the Turks' or 'Turk like his ancestors') was accepted as the surname of Mustafa Kemal after the adoption of the Surname Law in 1934.

 Beginning in 1932, several hundred "People's Houses" (Halkevleri) and "People's Rooms" (Halkodaları) across the country allowed greater access to a wide variety of artistic activities, sports, and other cultural events.
 Atatürk supported and encouraged the visual and the plastic arts, which had been suppressed by Ottoman leaders, who regarded depiction of the human form as idolatry.
 Many museums opened, architecture began to follow modern trends, and classical Western music, opera, ballet, and theatre took greater hold in the country.
 Book and magazine publications increased as well, and the film industry began to grow.